andrewcooke/id3img/README.md

 **IMPORTANT** - this program provides access to files on your computer.
 A remote user can request any file, by giving the appropriate path.
 So you should only use it on a local network where you trust other users.
-(In theory, only files below the "root" directory are available, but there may be bugs in the code.)
+(In theory, only files below the directory containing music - the path given on the command line at startup - are available, but there may be bugs in the code.)

 Installation
 ------------